StellaOrg/CoordinateBisection.jl/README.md

 ## References

-While this implementation is original - including its weighted point formulation and domain optimisations - and does not follow any other code, we build upon the ideas of:
+While this implementation is original - including original weighted point formulation and domain optimisations - and does not follow any other code, we build upon the ideas of:

-    Berger, M.J. and Bokhari, S.H., 1987.
+> [1] Berger, M.J. and Bokhari, S.H., 1987.
 A partitioning strategy for nonuniform problems on multiprocessors.
 IEEE Transactions on Computers, 36(05), pp.570-580.

 ## License

-CoordinateBisection.jl is GPL v3.0 licensed.
+`CoordinateBisection.jl` is GPL v3.0 licensed.